tinacms/tina.io/content/docs/using-tina-editor.md

 ## Entering the Admin

-When Tina is initialized on a NextJS site, a "/admin" page is created to allow editors to login and begin to make content changes.
+When Tina is initialized on a NextJS site, a "/admin" page is created to allow editors to log in and begin to make content changes.

 > Screenshot of Login Page